How hackers in Belarus are complicating Putin’s Ukraine invasion

 “To move anything, including rocket launchers and solarium, they need the railways,” says Yuliana Shemetovets, the Cyber Partisans’ spokesperson.
 “People are used to doing everything using computers and different systems, and now they’ve had to do everything on paper, like building and creating train schedules, and not many know how to do this.”

-A fast-talking grad student who left Minsk in 2016 to study and settle in the U.S., Shemetovets began working with the Cyber Partisans last year.
+A fast-talking, 28-year-old grad student who left Minsk in 2016 to study political science and settle in the U.S., Shemetovets began working with the Cyber Partisans last year.
 She says she doesn’t know its members’ true identities or locations, but acknowledges that it includes “a few” women.

-Part of an umbrella coalition called Suprativ, the Cyber Partisans emerged in 2020, following a series of crackdowns of protests that erupted in Minsk and around the country following the fraudulent reelection of Alexander Lukashenka, Belarus’ long-standing Soviet-styled president.
+Part of an umbrella coalition called Suprativ, the Cyber Partisans emerged in 2020, following a series of crackdowns of protests that emerged in response to the fraudulent reelection of Alexander Lukashenka, Belarus’ long-standing Soviet-styled president.
 Lukashenka’s government has arrested and tortured scores of political opponents and journalists, shut down civil rights organizations and criminalized protest as “extremism.”
 Tens of thousands of protestors have been detained, according to a new United Nations report.

 The Cyber Partisans have railed against the Lukashenka regime, and not just by defacing government websites.
 Last year they gained access to a bounty of internal government and police files, and have assembled a database of official abuses that could prove useful for assembling cases against the Belarusian regime.
 Last year, journalists used some of the data to calculate the true impact of the COVID-19 pandemic on Belarus (the excess mortality rate was 14 times higher than the official numbers).
 The group is also building apps designed to keep the wider opposition movement safe, including a special version of Telegram that can covertly delete messages.